ParvizKarimli/evlando/readme.md

 ## About Evlando

-This is a real estate searching website (for rent & for sale) with many features.
+This is a real estate searching website (for rent & for sale) with many features, developed using Laravel.